liferay/liferay-blade-cli/extensions/README.md

 it in blade by running `$ blade extension install /path/to/your/blade-command/build/libs/blade-command.jar` or by simply copying the file to ${user.home}/.blade/extensions

-** Give it a try! **
+**Give it a try!**
 ```
 $ blade help
 ```
 Now you should see your new custom command listed!.
 If not, contact us on our #blade forum on the Liferay community slack channel.  https://community.liferay.com/it/chat blade channel is here: https://liferay-community.slack.com/messages/C5US8D29Y

 ### Custom project templates

 Blade comes with over 37+ project templates (whew!) right now, but many times you may feel that those are too simple or don't fit the right need for your development team.
 You can create new custom project templates that fit exactly in your own team's workflow and have blade use it instead.
-Tto do that simply follow the example receipt here for how to build your own custom project template.
+To do that simply follow the example receipt here for how to build your own custom project template.

 https://github.com/liferay/liferay-blade-cli/tree/master/extensions/sample-template